Walmart lifts annual sales, profit view on resilient consumer spending | Business

 - United States

-Walmart Inc raised its annual sales and profit targets on Thursday as shoppers sought bargains on essentials such as groceries.
+Walmart Inc raised its annual sales and profit targets on Thursday as shoppers snapped up its low-priced groceries and other essentials.

 The company also forecast net sales to rise about 3.5%, higher than its prior outlook of 2.5% to 3%.
-Historically, the company does not raise full-year forecast during its first quarter results.
+Historically, the company does not raise full-year forecasts during its first-quarter results.
 Rainey said the company broke this tradition because "in this unique environment, it's important to provide an ongoing framework as our views evolve."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)